 Snoring is always caused by an obstruction of the airway.
 The source of the obstruction, however, can vary.

 Some patients have a large posterior section of their tongue.
 These patients can be treated with a dental appliance that pulls their mandible forward, moving the back of the tongue away from the airway.
-Although this is the minority of cases.
+This is the minority of cases.

 More commonly, the root cause of the obstruction – and the snoring that results – is the soft palate and the uvula resting against the back of the throat.